 All students on active duty are automatically exempted from the request for a $50 voluntary library contribution without requiring any communication from them or their initials on the bill.
 Students can opt out of the fee on the Student Accounts bill paysite.

 Students not meeting financial aid satisfactory academic progress (SAP) requirements may appeal to the Office of Financial Aid for review.
 The Office of Financial Aid notifies the student if they must complete the appeal process for reinstatement of aid.
 The appeal must state the reasons for failing to meet SAP requirements, such as special circumstances that contributed to the student’s failure to make satisfactory academic progress (e.g., the death of a relative, an injury or illness of the student, or other special circumstances).
 All appeals must be submitted to the Office of Financial Aid within two weeks of the date of notification that a student has not passed financial aid SAP.

 Information on financial aid is accurate at the time each Bulletin is prepared for press.
 Future changes in federal regulations or institutional policies may alter the application requirements or program guidelines.

-- Bachelor of Science in Health Sciences with a major in clinical management and leadership
+- Bachelor of Science in Health Sciences with a major in clinical operations and healthcare management

 - Bachelor of Science in Health Sciences with a major in clinical research administration